 If you were a homeowner/renter in 2005-2012 chances are you jumped on the Tuscany inspired colors of golds, browns, rust and faux painted walls.
+Take a minute… what color were your walls?
 Looking back, the decor was a bit heavy.
-Maybe, it was the bitter feelings homeowners felt during the housing crisis in 2006-2008.
-I think it was homeowners’ way to escape to a version of Tuscany if only in our rugs and pillows.
+Maybe, it was the bitter feelings homeowners felt during the housing crisis from 2006-2010.
+As homeowners, it was our way to escape to Tuscany if only via Italian inspired throw rug and pillows.

 This was our family room during that time.
 It hurts my eyes now, but at the time this was the thing.
-Ironwork art and shades of brown paint.
+Iron wall decor and shades of brown.

 It was time to flip the script and expand on my freshly painted grey walls and neutral grey couches.